 Shane Lavalette (*1987) is an American photographer, an independent publisher and editor, and the director of Light Work, a nonprofit photography organization based in Syracuse, New York.
 He holds a BFA from the School of the Museum of Fine Arts at Tufts University.
 In 2016, he published his monograph “One Sun, One Shadow”, exploring the American South, inspired by its rich musical tradition.
 The book to the series “Still (Noon)” was published in 2018 by Zurich based Edition Patrick Frey.

 from July 13 to August 31, 2019

-Robert Morat Galerie congratulates artists Ute Mahler & Werner Mahler to open their first major institutional exhibition in the Netherlands at Fotomuseum Den Haag on Friday, June 28 at 6.30pm!
+Robert Morat Galerie is thrilled to announce Ute Mahler & Werner Mahler’s first major institutional exhibition in the Netherlands to open at Fotomuseum Den Haag on Friday, June 28 at 6.30pm!
 The exhibition is a cooperation with Deichtorhallen / Haus der Photographie in Hamburg and spans more than 40 years of work, from the beginnings in the former GDR to their most recent, highly acclaimed series “Kleinstadt”.
 The exhibition will be on display until September 22.
 Don‘t miss it!

 Robert Morat Galerie will present works from “Kleinstadt” later this year at PARIS PHOTO in November!

 Gallery artist Bill Jacobson will have work included in an exciting upcoming group show titled “Don‘t touch my Circles” at Catharine Clark Gallery in San Francisco!
 The image pictured here is:

 Bill Jacobson, #123, 2018, an analog silver gelatin print taken out of his brand new series of out-of-focus landscape photographs.
 If you are in the Bay Area, don‘t miss this show, it runs from June 29 to August 31! @cclarkgallery @bill_jacobson